wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 	ms.date="12/10/2015"
 	wacn.date=""/>

-# Create a .NET MVC web site in Azure Websites with Azure Active Directory authentication #
+# Create a .NET MVC web app in Azure with Azure Active Directory authentication #

-In this article, you will learn how to create an ASP.NET MVC line-of-business application in [Azure Websites](/documentation/services/web-sites/) using [Azure Active Directory](/home/features/identity/) as the identity provider.
+In this article, you will learn how to create an ASP.NET MVC line-of-business application in [Azure Web Apps](/documentation/services/web-sites/) using [Azure Active Directory](/home/features/identity/) as the identity provider.
 You will also learn how to use the [Azure Active Directory Graph Client Library](http://blogs.msdn.com/b/aadgraphteam/archive/2014/06/02/azure-active-directory-graph-client-library-1-0-publish.aspx) to query directory data in the application.

 The Azure Active Directory tenant that you use can be an Azure-only directory, or it can be directory-synced with your on-premise Active Directory (AD) to create a single sign-on experience for workers that are on-premise or remote.

->[AZURE.NOTE] For Azure Websites you can configure authentication against an Azure Active Directory tenant with a few clicks of a button.
-For more information, see [Use Active Directory for authentication in Azure Websites](/documentation/articles/web-sites-authentication-authorization).
+>[AZURE.NOTE] For Azure Web Apps you can configure authentication against an Azure Active Directory tenant with a few clicks of a button.
+For more information, see [Use Active Directory for authentication in Azure Web App](/documentation/articles/web-sites-authentication-authorization).
 <!-- keep by customization: begin -->

 - [What you will build](#bkmk_build)